Nalito/ELT-Data-Pipeline-Postgres-Python-Streamlit/README.md

 $ (venv) python ingest.py
 ```
 ## Model Development
-All the steos used to fetch the data from the databse, preprocess it and build the machine learning model are contained in prediction.ipynb.
+All the steps used to fetch the data from the databse, preprocess it and build the machine learning model are contained in prediction.ipynb.

 ## Streamlit Deployment
 ```